dangnelson/WATERBEAR-Shed/02 Wall Structure/Wall Structure.md

 ![](images/B03.svg)

-The structure will be flexible when it's just studs.
-Sheathing adds shear strength.
+The structure will be flexible when it's just studs. *3/8" Plywood* sheathing adds shear strength.
 Confirm everything's level while installing the sheathing.

-Hammer a nail lightly in between each panel.
+*Hammer* *3.5" nails* lightly in between each panel.
 This will create an 1/8 inch gap between boards to allow for expansion and prevent buckling.

 [![](blueprints/B03A.svg)](https://github.com/dangnelson/WATERBEAR-Shed/blob/master/02%20Wall%20Structure/blueprints/B03a.pdf)